genomicsclass/leanpub/manuscript/eda_with_pca.md

 ## [1] 21
 ```

-Because there are so many months (21), it get's a bit  complicated to use color.
+Because there are so many months (21), it becomes complicated to use color.
 Instead we can stratify by month and look at boxplots of our PCs: